rupav/ExpenseManager/README.md

 # ExpenseManager
 A web app for expense manager made using Flask (a python microframework).
 Made for CSI, NSIT event.
+(Couldn't win, but got a special mention 🎉)

 ## Key Features:
 1. Data visualization for user